 Classes will consist of classroom lectures, group exercises, and a weekly topical workshop designed to analyze an ethical dilemma.
-Students will be required to actively participate in these workshops.
+Students will be required to actively participate in the workshops.
+Each week, additional reading materials will be available on Blackboard to supplement the class discussion and workshop.
+Suggestions will be given for research on the workshop dilemma and students are encouraged to explore the topic to enhance their learning experience.